Ken McElroy: Events prior to his killing

 Based on Trena's story, McElroy was indicted in June 1973 for arson, assault, and statutory rape.
 He was arrested, booked, arraigned, and released on $2,500 bail.
 Trena and her baby were placed in foster care at a home in Maryville, Missouri.
 McElroy sat outside the foster home for hours at a time staring at it.
 He told the foster family that he would trade "girl for girl" to get his child back, since he knew where the foster family's biological daughter went to school and what bus route she rode.
 Additional charges were filed against McElroy.

 On July 27, 1976, Skidmore farmer Romaine Henry said McElroy shot him twice with a shotgun after Henry challenged him for shooting weapons on Henry's property.
 McElroy was charged with assault with intent to kill.
 McElroy denied he was at the scene.
 As the case dragged on without a court date, Henry said McElroy had parked outside his home at least 100 times.
 At the trial, two raccoon hunters testified they were with McElroy the day of the shooting away from Henry's property.
 Henry was forced to admit in court, under questioning by McElroy's attorney Richard Gene McFadin, that he had concealed his own petty criminal conviction from more than 30 years prior.
 McElroy was acquitted.
+Reportedly, he had stalked and intimidated members of the jury before the trial and burned down a barn owned by the judge.